 California condors (largest NA bird at 20 lbs and a 9 1/2 ft wingspan) circled overhead.
 From a low of 20 birds, there are now over 200.
 We’ve seen them before at the south rim of the Grand Canyon.
 The coast north of Monterey to San Francisco is rugged with high cliffs and pretty beaches.

 Entering San Francisco from the SW, the views from the top of Portola St were fantastic with the entire downtown and the bay spread out below us.
-Driving and parking in SF is a nightmare so we didn’t and our only cost is a lot for $14 per day.
+Driving and parking in SF is a nightmare so we didn’t and our only cost was a lot for $14 per day.
 We obtained the City Guides free walking tour guide with over 30 tours available on different days.
 Market St is the main street downtown.
-On the tour we learned how SF is trying to make it’s downtown people friendly – skyscrapers lean back, have low sections, broken roof lines and must provide green areas to prevent that closed in feeling.
+On the tour, we learned how SF is trying to make its downtown people-friendly – skyscrapers lean back, have low sections, broken roof lines and must provide green areas to prevent that closed-in feeling.
 The street levels are devoted to stores and shops and attempts are made to include living spaces so that cars can be avoided.
 It is a great walking town very much like downtown Vancouver.
-We went up to the 52nd floor of the Bank of America building, had tea and tremendous views of all of the Bay from the Golden Gate Bridge around to the Bay Bridge, downtown, and the Trans America Pyramid – the most recognizable building in SF.
+We went up to the 52nd floor of the Bank of America building, and had tea and tremendous views of all of the Bay from the Golden Gate Bridge around to the Bay Bridge, downtown, and the Trans America Pyramid – the most recognizable building in SF.
 We have developed a strong sense of SF history with tours like Gold Rush City.
-Nob Hill has many great hotels and the Grace Cathedral, a huge EpiscopalIan (Anglican) church like many of the cathedrals in Europe.
-The City Hall is more fantastic that any state legislature with a huge dome and a solid 24 carat gold statue on top.
-The Palace hotel, originally built-in 1875, destroyed in the 4 days of fire that followed the 1906 earthquake, rebuilt by 1909, and totally refurbished in 1989 at a cost of $150 million is San Francisco’s finest.
-We went on several self guided tours like Telegraph Hill with its famous Coit Tower and murals, Italian neighborhood, beatnik area from the 50’s and wild parrots, Union Square (the shopping mecca with all the large American department stores – a blue diamond ring at Tiffany’s was worth $437,000), the Bank of California with its large gold display, Pacific Heights with many mansions and Victorian houses, Chinatown, and Fisherman’s Wharf (little more than multiple t-shirt shops and tourist traps – our least favorite place).
+Nob Hill has many great hotels and the Grace Cathedral, a huge Episcopalian (Anglican) church like many of the cathedrals in Europe.
+The City Hall is more fantastic than any state legislature with a huge dome and a solid 24-carat gold statue on top.
+The Palace Hotel, originally built-in 1875, destroyed in the 4 days of fire that followed the 1906 earthquake, rebuilt by 1909, and refurbished in 1989 for $150 million is San Francisco’s finest.
+We went on several self-guided tours like Telegraph Hill with its famous Coit Tower and murals, the Italian neighbourhood, the Beatnik area from the 50s and wild parrots, Union Square (the shopping mecca with all the large American department stores – a blue diamond ring at Tiffany’s was worth $437,000), the Bank of California with its large gold display, Pacific Heights with many mansions and Victorian houses, Chinatown, and Fisherman’s Wharf (little more than multiple t-shirt shops and tourist traps – our least favourite place).
 In Pacific Heights, we went into an Inuit store.
 They had many carvings by the same artists that I have collected from my trips to the Canadian Arctic and could not resist buying a wonderful whale carved from a musk ox horn.
-SF is clearly our favorite US city.
+SF is our favourite US city.